martrewes/JustRandomCode/PlasmaMediaControlEdit/README.md

 # PlasmaMediaControlEdit

+## ⚠️ This no longer works in Plasma 6
+I will work to port the same modifications over to work with Plasma 6

-## Basic Reimplementation of the Media Control Plasma Widget
+## Basic Reimplementation of the Media Control Plasma Widget (Plasma5 only)

 >*Keeping for my own use in case of Plasma reinstall*